 As useful as these stress hormones are, they have a destructive effect on the immune system if prolonged.
 If your body remains on high alert, then important functions of the body are derailed and shut down.
 Think your reproductive or digestive system, your growth process or your immune system.

-So why does the beach in particular often bring on a sick bug?
+So why does a holiday in particular so often bring on a sick bug?
 The hypothesis is that if we transition quickly from work to rest, then our hormones fall out of balance and we become vulnerable to infection.
 We may even have unwittingly been fighting off the sniffles for weeks!
-And without the distraction of work, cold symptoms like muscular pains, headaches, coughs and sniffles take hold – and seem far worse on holiday than when we’re at our desks.
+And without the distraction of work, cold symptoms like muscular pains, headaches, coughs and a running nose take hold (and seem far worse on holiday than when we’re at our desks).

 Being in mass transit from home to holiday destination can often be the culprit.
-Travelling can be exhausting, particularly in the Covid era with all the added pressures and precautions.
+Travelling can be exhausting.
 One study published in the Journal of Environmental Health Research calculated that we are 100 times more likely to catch a cold on a plane than in normal activities.
 The longer the duration of a flight, the more likely you are to pick up a virus, too.
-The recirculated air is often filtered before it’s pushed back into the cabin, but proximity to other passengers – particularly after social distancing – and the lack of humidity can play a part.
+The recirculated air is often filtered before it’s pushed back into the cabin, but proximity to other passengers and the lack of humidity can play a part (hence the whopping 80% chance of catching someone's cold on a plane).
 Washing and sanitising hands on a flight can help.

 “In this work, we profiled the broad-spectrum antiviral activity of LF against multiple common human coronaviruses including HCoV-OC43, HCoV-NL63, and HCoV-229E as well as SARS-CoV-2 and its mechanism of action.
 It was found that LF inhibits not only SARS-CoV-2, but also HCoV-OC43, HCoV-NL63, and HCoV-229E."